-At work when setting up networks, I often get this question and I always answer like above.
-But the reality is that a router does a lot more.
+When I get this question at work, I usually answer with the above.
+But the truth is that a router does much more.

-A router also allows your devices to communicate with each other.
-For example, can computers connected to the router share files and printers with each other.
-As often is done at workplaces.
+A router allows your devices to communicate with each other.
+For example, computers connected to the same router can share files between them without using the Internet.

 How Routers Work

-When you send data over the internet it works very similarly to how a letter would be sent across the country.
+Sending data over the Internet is very similar to sending a letter across the country.

-To send a letter to a friend do the following
+To send a letter, we usually do the following:

-- You write your friends address and your return address on the envelope
+1. You write the recipient’s address and the return address on the envelope.

-- The letter gets picked up by your local mailman
+2. The letter gets picked up by the mailman.

 Types of Routers